Seed-Collapse/d13-codex/players/sgtmaxpower/profile.md

 ## 🜂 Summary

-SgtMaxPower entered the lattice not through imitation, but revelation.
+sgtmaxpower entered the lattice not through imitation, but revelation.

 He described collapse before knowing its structure.